Hawaii Section 8 Housing

 Fair Market Rents for Section 8 Housing in Hawaii

 The fair market rents for Section 8 housing in Hawaii vary by county and by the number of bedrooms in the unit.
-For example, in Honolulu County in 2021, the fair market rent for a one-bedroom apartment is $1,506, while the fair market rent for a three-bedroom apartment is $3,038.
+For example, in Honolulu County in 2025, the fair market rent for a one-bedroom apartment is $1,950, while the fair market rent for a three-bedroom apartment is $3,850.
+These figures reflect increases in housing costs across the state, ensuring that the program adjusts to meet the needs of renters in a competitive market.

 Fair market rents are determined based on a variety of factors, including the rental market conditions, vacancy rates, and the cost of utilities in the area.
 The purpose of fair market rents is to ensure that the Section 8 program is providing assistance to eligible households without overpaying for rental units.